Budapest derby: Újpest - Honvéd rivalry

 Újpest and Budapest Honvéd are the third and fourth most decorated teams in terms of league titles.
 Due to the two teams' proximity, and the number of times they have met in the top-flight, this is one of the most fierce rivalries within Budapest.

 The sides first met in 1916, when they were known as UTE and Kispesti AC, respectively.
-Between 1926 and 1943, Kispest was unable to claim a win over their northern rivals, with Újpest winning all but two of their match-ups in that timeframe.
-The following year, Kispest beat UTE at the Megyeri Road for the first time since 1926.
+Between 1926 and 1943, Kispest was unable to claim a win over their Northern rivals, with Újpest winning all but two of their match-ups in that timeframe.
+The following year, Kispest beat UTE at the Megyeri út for the first time since 1926.
 While Honvéd were the first team out of the two to win silverware, namely, the 1926 Hungarian Cup, Újpest spent the subsequent 2 decades winning 7 national titles, establishing itself as a top club.
 In 1950, by which time Újpest had come to be 8-time Hungarian champions, Honvéd won their first league-title, finishing 4 points above Ferencváros, then known as Édosz SE.
 In 1954, Újpesti Dózsa beat Honvéd away for the first time since 1947.
 The purple and whites won the game 4‐5, with Ferenc Szusza scoring a hat-trick.
-By the end of the decade, Honvéd had claimed the league trophy 5 times, while other prominent clubs from the capital, like Újpest and Ferencváros experienced long title-droughts, with Újpest not winning the championship between 1947 and 1960, and FTC winning the 1963 championship, for the first time in 14 years.
+By the end of the decade, Honvéd had claimed the league trophy 5 times, while other prominent clubs from the capital, like Újpest and Ferencváros experienced long title droughts, with Újpest not winning the championship between 1947 and 1960, and FTC winning the 1963 championship, for the first time in 14 years.

 In the 1960s, Újpest won two national titles, in 1960, and 1969.
 In the latter season, Újpest started off the era, which has since come to be known in the club's history as Magical Újpest.
-This period covers Újpesti Dózsa's remarkable run from 1969 until 1979, when the club won 8 league titles, and 2 cups under head coach Lajós Baróti. they also won the Hungarian Cup, for the first time in their history, after defeating Honvéd 3‐1 in the 1969 Hungarian cupfinal.
-In the same year, Újpest also reached the final of the inter-cities fairs cup.
+This period covers Újpesti Dózsa's remarkable run from 1969 until 1979, when the club won 8 league titles, and 2 cups under head coach Lajós Baróti.
+They also won the Hungarian cup, for the first time in their history, after defeating Honvéd 3‐1 in the 1969 Hungarian cup final.
+In the same year, Újpest also reached the final of the Inter-Cities Fairs Cup.

 In 1973, Honvéd finished runners-up, 7 points behind Újpest.
-In 1974, Honvéd won their first game at Megyeri road since 1959, after beating the purple and white side 1‐3.
-This would be one of only two league wins Kispest would achieve in the entire 1970's in the 4th district.
+In 1974, Honvéd won their first game at Megyeri út since 1959, after beating the purple and white side 1‐3.
+This would be one of only two league wins Kispest would achieve in the entire 1970s in the 4th district.
 In 1975, Kispest yet again finished runners-up behind their purple counterparts, this time, 3 points off.
 In 1978, a single point separated the two clubs after the last round.
 Despite Honvéd defeating a 10-man Vasas 2-0, and Újpest only managing a draw against Ferencváros on the last day of the season, Kispest had to further prolong their wait for a first national title since 1955.